-- 2.40 Some of the development sites were allocated by previous local plans or form part of the established housing or economic land supply or are windfall proposals that have planning permission.
+- 2.44 The cumulative effects of all the policies and plans that give rise to MRE within the proposed East Lothian LDP have been considered.
+This has involved, for example, considering whether the loss of individually small areas of habitat of potential value to wader species that are a qualifying interest of the Firth of Forth SPA might give rise cumulatively to a LSE as a result of the total area of habitat lost. - 2.45 Some of the development sites were allocated by previous local plans or form part of the established housing or economic land supply or are windfall proposals that have planning permission.
 Housing and economic developments on previously undeveloped land have been considered for cumulative effects in relation to habitat loss.
-Housing developments have also been considered for cumulative effects in relation to recreational use of the coast. - 2.41 A similar approach has been carried out to consider the total effect of changes arising from the proposed East Lothian LDP and other policies and plans.
-Individual policies or groups of policies that have been identified as having MRE upon a European site have been screened with the MRE arising from other plans or projects to see if they would act "in combination" to have an LSE upon that European site. - 2.42 Plans that should be considered for the potential of "in combination" effects are defined in SNH's Guidance as: - a) The incomplete parts of projects that have been started but which are not yet completed. - b) Projects given consent but not yet started. - c) Projects that are subject to applications for consent. - d) Projects that are subject to outstanding appeal procedures. - e) Any known unregulated projects that are not subject to any consent. - f) Ongoing projects subject to regulatory reviews, such as discharge consents or waste management licenses. - g) Development that has recently been completed, but where any residual effects may not form part of the environmental baseline. - h) Policies and proposals that are not yet fully implemented in plans that are still in force. - i) Draft plans that are being brought forward by other public bodies and agencies. - 2.43 The list of other projects and plans that should be considered for 'in combination' effects has been kept under review during the plan preparation process, and has been updated following the examination of the proposed plan. - 2.44 Several of the other plans considered for "in combination" effects have been subject to their own Habitats Regulation Appraisal.
+Housing developments have also been considered for cumulative effects in relation to recreational use of the coast. - 2.46 A similar approach has been carried out to consider the total effect of changes arising from the proposed East Lothian LDP and other policies and plans.
+Individual policies or groups of policies that have been identified as having MRE upon a European site have been screened with the MRE arising from other plans or projects to see if they would act "in combination" to have an LSE upon that European site. - 2.47 Plans that should be considered for the potential of "in combination" effects are defined in SNH's Guidance as: - a) The incomplete parts of projects that have been started but which are not yet completed. - b) Projects given consent but not yet started. - c) Projects that are subject to applications for consent. - d) Projects that are subject to outstanding appeal procedures. - e) Any known unregulated projects that are not subject to any consent. - f) Ongoing projects subject to regulatory reviews, such as discharge consents or waste management licenses.

+- g) Development that has recently been completed, but where any residual effects may not form part of the environmental baseline. - h) Policies and proposals that are not yet fully implemented in plans that are still in force. - i) Draft plans that are being brought forward by other public bodies and agencies. - 2.48 The list of other projects and plans that should be considered for 'in combination' effects has been kept under review during the plan preparation process, and has been updated following the examination of the proposed plan. - 2.49 Several of the other plans considered for "in combination" effects have been subject to their own Habitats Regulation Appraisal.
 Some of these provide clear conclusions on aspects of the plan that give rise to MRE and hence need to be screened in to the "in combination" assessment.
 However, some plans do not provide a clear list of MRE.
 In these cases, a judgement was made as to whether there would be MRE arising from the project.